 Depending on the country you live in, you may need to complete the Campus France online application process BEFORE you start your visa application.
-For more information on the relevant countries, please check the list below.

 You must schedule an in-person appointment at the closest French consulate via its official website.
 We encourage you to book your appointment at least 6 to 8 weeks prior to departure.
 Your visa appointment at a French consulate must take place no more than 90 days before, and at least 2 weeks prior, your departure to France.